Why do historic hotels need new photos? We share our top ten reasons.

-As a hotel photographer, I travel on assignments all around the globe with my crew to photograph some of the world’s most beautiful hotels.
+As a hotel photographer, I have travelled on assignments all around the globe with my crew to photograph some of the world’s most beautiful hotels.

-I have been fortunate enough to photograph everything from brand new multi-million-dollar projects to heritage hotels, full of character, founded in a bygone age and yet still highly valued in today’s world.
+I have been fortunate enough to photograph all kinds of hotel properties, from brand new multi-million-dollar projects to heritage hotels, full of character, founded in a bygone age and yet still highly valued in today’s world.
 I have a very special place in my heart for historic hotels.
 History is created with the passage of time, it´s intangible, unlike luxury, it is something that money can´t buy.

 When you walk into one of these venerable establishments, it feels different, intriguing, a world apart; you can almost savour the history in the air.
 You know that fascinating, world-changing events have taken place in this very space, famous people have stayed here, and it always feels like an occasion; in short, you’re hooked on historic hotels and can never have enough of them.